 Enter the coworking space, which no doubt you already have given the number that are flourishing here.
 But there's more than just WeWork.
 Whether you're new at this or old hat, check out our favorite coworking spots in the city, including some very stylish newcomers.

 Opened in January 2018, The Assembly is a kind of sacred space for women entrepreneurs.
 In a remodeled 1900s church now kitted out with the work of local It artists, The Assembly's on a mission here to cultivate community with a wellness twist.
 Come for fitness classes, motivational talks, and networking events, as well as to drink Lady Falcon coffee and get some work done.
-Rumor has it they have a killer Sunday brunch. // Membership ($250/month or $2,700/year) offer access to communal work areas from 8am to 8pm Monday through Friday, and 9am to 6pm on weekends; 449 14th St. (Mission), theassembly.com.
+Rumor has it they have a killer Sunday brunch. // Memberships ($250/month or $2,700/year) offer access to communal work areas from 8am to 8pm Monday through Friday, and 9am to 6pm on weekends; 449 14th St. (Mission), theassembly.com

 Eco-Systm is a seamless, multi-functional hub for creatives from all walks of life.
-In partnership with the Mirus Gallery and Temple Nightclub, members are treated to an airy, earth-toned communal workspace with a rotating display of fine art—plus, a fully-stocked kitchen with complementary coffee. // Membership (starting at $400/month) offer 24/7 access; 540 Howard St., 2nd Floor (SoMa), eco-systm.com
+In partnership with the Mirus Gallery and Temple Nightclub, members are treated to an airy, earth-toned communal workspace with a rotating display of fine art—plus, a fully-stocked kitchen with complementary coffee. // Memberships (starting at $400/month) offer 24/7 access; 540 Howard St., 2nd Floor (SoMa), eco-systm.com

 Live and work in the East Bay?
 Don't worry, we've got you covered.